-Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1);

-Those involving inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (Level 2); and

-Those with inputs for the instrument that are not based on observable market data (unobservable inputs) (Level 3).
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - Those involving inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (Level 2); and - Those with inputs for the instrument that are not based on observable market data (unobservable inputs) (Level 3).

-As at 29 February 2016, each of the Company's investments held was valued using inputs which are considered to be Level 3 inputs and a reconciliation of the movements is in the table above.
+As at 28 February 2017, each of the Company's investments held was valued using inputs which are considered to be Level 3 inputs and a reconciliation of the movements is in the table above.

-The Company changed its approach to the valuation methodology during the year.
-In previous years, the valuation analysis was performed using a discount factor applied to the leveraged cash flows of the investee companies.
-However, to determine the valuations as at 29 February 2016 (and 31 August 2015), the Company has applied a discount rate to the unleveraged cash flows to determine the enterprise value of the investee company and then has subtracted the market value of any senior debt (including any prepayment fees and swap break costs) to calculate the value of the equity and/or mezzanine debt in the investee company.
+To determine the valuations as at 28 February 2017 (and 29 February 2016), the Company has applied a discount rate to the unleveraged cash flows to determine the enterprise value of the investee company and then has subtracted the market value of any senior debt (including any prepayment fees and swap break costs) to calculate the value of the equity and/or mezzanine debt in the investee company.

 The Board has considered the key assumptions which may affect the results reported in the Financial Statements and the Company is further required to disclose the effect of changing one or more inputs with reasonable alternative assumptions where a significant change to the fair value measurement would result.

-The key assumptions that have a significant impact on fair value in the discounted future cash flow valuations are the discount factors used (which range from 7.25% to 9%) the price at which power and associated benefits may be sold and the level of electricity the investee companies' generating assets are likely to produce (which are taken from specialist consultant reports).
+The key assumptions that have a significant impact on fair value in the discounted future cash flow valuations are the discount factors used (which range from 7.25% to 10%) the price at which power and associated benefits may be sold, inflation and the level of electricity the investee companies' generating assets are likely to produce (which are taken from specialist consultant